na-na-hi/renget/archive/pcrgGeneralizedInfo.md

 ##->Upcoming Unique Equips<-
 This section is for keeping track of the upcoming Unique Equips for the year.
 A unique equip is typically implemented for a unit one year after their release, excluding Prifes units.
+Usually, Unique equips release on a monthly basis and will be released after Battle Stadium is finished.

 Date | Character | Gacha?
 :----: | :----: | :----: